Armide (Lully): Performance history

 Armide was first performed on 15 February 1686 by the Paris Opera at the Théâtre du Palais-Royal, with scenery by Bérain, in the presence of the Grand Dauphin.
-The subject for the opera was chosen for Lully by King Louis XIV of France.
+The subject for the opera was chosen for Lully by King Louis XIV.

 However, the king would not attend the première or any of the following performances, possibly because Lully was involved in a homosexual scandal.
 The opera was well received by the Parisians and was revived by the Paris Opera in 1703, 1713–14, 1724, 1746–47, 1761, and 1764.
 Between 1686 and 1751 Armide was mounted in Marseille, Brussels, Lyon, Lunéville and perhaps Metz, and was also produced abroad in The Hague, Berlin (with revisions by Carl Heinrich Graun) and apparently, in two concert performances, in Rome.

 On 5 November 2005, almost 320 years later, Opera Atelier of Toronto gave Armide its North American premiere under conductor Andrew Parrott and music director David Fallis.